Cleaning sponges are the staple things in our homes these days.

 To clean the sponges, simply rinse them thoroughly after use and allow them to dry completely open to the air.

-Regarding recycling – most of the conventional sponges cannot be recycled.
+Regarding recycling – most conventional sponges cannot be recycled.

 However, if it’s a cellulose-based sponge you have used, these can be composted at the end of their life simply because they are made of ingredients like wood pulp and cotton fiber.